A guest post from Patent Docs.

 • Session 4 (Working Luncheon) — Regulation of Diagnostics: Trends and Developments — Scott Danzis of Covington & Burling LLP will moderate a panel consisting of Wade Ackerman of Covington & Burling LLP.

 An agenda for the Symposium, including a list of speakers, moderators, and panelists can be obtained here.

 The registration fee for the Symposium is $70-90 (service provider rates), $40-50 (in-house counsel at R&D company rates), or $0 (academic, government & non-profit association rates).
-Those interested in registering for the Symposium, can do so here.
+See the registration details here.